InTEGr8or/moral-rights/README.md

 ## Left and Right: a fragile dichotomy

-Polotics is about governance and governance is about laws, and laws are about distinguishing, judging, right from wrong.
+Politics is about governance and governance is about laws, and laws are about distinguishing, judging, right from wrong.

 ## The Problem